 Bolstering the body’s macrophages is often a course of treatment recommended for autoimmune diseases and even some forms of cancer.
 Once the macrophages and other immune system components have essentially digested the body’s dead cells, the cells make their way through the bloodstream and eventually into the digestive system for final disposition.

 This means that the solid waste we call fecal matter is largely composed of dead cells sloughed off by the various organs and processed for elimination by macrophages.
-This process is dramatically increase during fasting as catabolism increases cellular breakdown to be utilized for fuel.
+This process dramatically increases during fasting as catabolism increases cellular breakdown to be utilized for fuel.

-Increased Neutrophil Bactericidal Activity: Neutrophils engulf bacteria and other microorganisms.
-When a bacterium is engulfed by a neutrophil, a metabolic process within the granules produces hydrogen peroxide and a highly active form of oxygen called “superoxide”, which destroy the ingested bacteria.
+- Increased Neutrophil Bactericidal Activity: Neutrophils engulf bacteria and other microorganisms.
+When a bacterium is engulfed by a neutrophil, a metabolic process within the granules produces hydrogen peroxide and a highly active form of oxygen called “superoxide”, which destroys the ingested bacteria.

 An experiment was conducted by Mark Mattson and his team at the National Institute on Aging.
 Mattson fed mice nothing every other day.
 The mice could eat as much as they wanted on the days in between, and they did.
 They pigged out.
 They ended up eating very nearly double what normal mice eat in a day.